-Your fence has been through a lot over the past year – very strong winds, endless torrential rain and other such terrible British weather.
-Even if it’s survived through to 2018, there’s still a high chance that it may have lost a lot of its stability.
-This doesn’t mean that you need to replace your whole fence!
+Your garden fence has been through a lot over the past year – very strong winds, endless torrential rain and other such terrible British weather.
+Even if it’s survived over the last few years, there’s still a high chance that it may have lost a lot of its stability.
+This doesn’t mean however that you need to replace your whole fence!

-Setting up your spur is incredibly easy, made even easier with our handy guide:
+Setting up your concrete repair spur is incredibly easy, made even easier with our handy guide:

-First you need to make some space for your new spur.
+First, you need to make some space for your new spur.
 We recommend digging a hole around half the depth of your selected repair spur next to the fence post that needs the support.
-You may have to chip away some of the existing concrete around the wooden fence post so your concrete repair spur sits flush to the wooden post.
-While you’re there – it’s a pretty good idea to give your fence & the newly exposed post a coat or two of wood preservative to help prevent any future decay.
+You may have to chip away some of the existing concrete around the wooden fence post so your concrete repair spur sits flush with the wooden post.
+While you’re there – it’s a pretty good idea to give your fence & the newly exposed post a coat or two of wood preservatives to help prevent any future decay.

-Give your fence a new look with our range of shed & fence treatment in these attractive colours – Dark Brown, Evergreen, Harvest Gold & Red Cedar.
+Give your fence a new look with our range of shed & fence treatments in these attractive colours – Dark Brown, Evergreen, Harvest Gold & Red Cedar.

 We recommend holding the fence post straight with some wooden braces whilst you mark out the holes for the repair spur.